Edited by: Keri Stooksbury

 For example, below are cash-back credit cards that would earn you more than the Sears credit cards.

-Plus, many are credit cards with a 0% intro APR for over a year, whereas the Sears cards have sky-high APR rates.
+Plus, many are 0% interest credit cards, whereas the Sears cards have sky-high APR rates.

 Alternatively, if you’re a traveler or are looking to travel more, then consider the Chase Sapphire Preferred® Card, which is one of the most popular travel rewards cards out there.